 How Long Will I Have Hot Flashes?

-Hot flashes vary among women going through menopause.
+That depends.
 Some women have hot flashes for a very short time during menopause.
-Other women may have hot flashes for life.
-Generally, hot flashes are less severe as time passes.
+Other women may have hot flashes for the rest of their lives.
+Generally, they get milder over time.

 Can I Prevent Hot Flashes?

 - Stay cool.
-Keep your bedroom cool at night.
+At night, a "chill pillow" filled with water or other cooling material might help.
 Use fans during the day.
-Wear light layers of clothes with natural fibers such as cotton.
+Wear lightweight clothes with natural fibers such as cotton.

-- Try deep, slow abdominal breathing (six to eight breaths per minute).
-Practice deep breathing for 15 minutes in the morning, 15 minutes in the evening and at the onset of hot flashes.
+- Try deep, slow abdominal breathing (6 to 8 breaths per minute).
+Practice deep breathing for 15 minutes in the morning, 15 minutes in the evening, and at the onset of hot flashes.

 - Exercise daily.
 Walking, swimming, dancing, and bicycling are all good choices.

-Talk to your doctor about taking hormone replacement therapy, or HRT, for a short time -- less than 5 years.
+You can talk to your doctor about taking hormone replacement therapy, or HRT, for a limited amount of time -- less than 5 years.
 This treatment prevents hot flashes in many women.
 Plus, it can help other symptoms of menopause, including vaginal dryness and mood disorders.
-Keep in mind that when you stop taking HRT, the hot flashes may come back.
+When you stop taking HRT, the hot flashes may come back.
 Short-term HRT carries some risks, including blood clots and gallbladder inflammation.
 If HRT is not right for you, there are other treatments that may offer relief.
-It is important to clear any new drugs (including over-the-counter) or supplements with your doctor before taking them.
+It’s important to talk to your doctor before you take any new medication (including over-the-counter meds) or supplements.

 Nonprescription treatments include: